denoland/deno/std/log/README.md

 Behavior of the log modes is as follows:

-- `'a'` - Append new log messages to the end of an existing log file, or create a new log file if none exists
+- `'a'` - Default mode.
+Appends new log messages to the end of an existing log file, or create a new log file if none exists
 - `'w'` - Upon creation of the handler, any existing log file will be removed and a new one created.
 - `'x'` - This will create a new log file and throw an error if one already